Large-sample analysis of cost functionals for inference under the coalescent: Simulation study

 Figure \ref{fig:cost-ism} repeats the analysis from Figure \ref{fig:cost} for the ISM and the three proposals.
 While the GT proposal appears consistent with Figure \ref{fig:cost}, albeit with slower convergence, the behaviour of the variances under the more practical SD and HUW proposals are qualitatively different.
 Indeed, they are close to straight lines (on a log-scale), in line with the usual exponential growth of importance weight variance in the absence of resampling \citep{doucet2011}.
 The fact that variances increase throughout the simulation run suggests i) that there may be no particular benefit in allocating more particles near the end of the simulation, and ii) that resampling will be effective.

-We tested these suggestions by simulating likelihood estimators independently for a range of values of $\theta$, using the four replicate schedules from Section \ref{subsection:fam}.
+We tested these suggestions by simulating sampling distribution estimators independently for a range of values of $\theta$, using the four replicate schedules from Section \ref{subsection:fam}.
 Figure \ref{fig:likelihood-ism-55} bears out both suggestions for the data set with $n = 55$ samples: the results with resampling are considerably less noisy than those without, except for schedule 3 with only 1000 particles which has very high standard error.
 There is also very little difference between schedules 1, 2, and 4.
+Schedule 3 becomes erratic when resampling is applied, showing substantial Monte Carlo error in estimates of both the mean and standard error.
+Based on non-overlapping confidence intervals, schedules 1, 2, and 4 also appear to underestimate standard errors slightly when resampling is used.

-Figure \ref{fig:likelihood-ism-550} shows that the same conclusions hold for a larger data set with $n = 550$ samples.
+Figure \ref{fig:likelihood-ism-550} shows that similar conclusions hold for a larger data set with $n = 550$ samples.
 It also illustrates the difference in computational cost between the HUW and SD proposals, which was already evident in the per-replicate analyses in \eqref{eq:huw_cost} and \eqref{eq:sd_cost}.
 The gains in accuracy with the HUW proposal do not seem to compensate for its higher cost.
+Comparing Figures \ref{fig:likelihood-ism-55} and \ref{fig:likelihood-ism-550} clearly shows that the performance of both the SD and HUW proposals deteriorates with increasing sample size, unlike in Figure \ref{fig:sd-surfaces} for the finite alleles model.
+None of the schedules appear fully reliable, with plenty of evidence of Monte Carlo error and ill-calibrated standard error estimates.
+Resampling appears to be beneficial, and indeed the means of schedules 1 and 2 nearly coincide when resampling takes place, though their standard error estimates still yield non-overlapping confidence intervals in some cases.